thoughtspot/thoughtspot.github.io/_admin/loading/view-your-data-profile.md

 ---
 title: [View a data profile]
-summary: View your data profile.
+tags:
+keywords: CSV,profile,data
-last_updated: 11/15/2019
+last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 After you upload a CSV file, it is available as a table in ThoughtSpot.
-Click **Data** in the top navigation bar and select your table.
-Then click
-**Profile**.
+The **Profile** tab appears after you have selected a specific table from **DATA**.

 ![]({{ site.baseurl }}/images/data_profile.png)